-Remarkably, Gap Filler achieved a project of this scale with a tiny budget and the dedication of only two and a half full-time staff.
-This was possible only because more than 300 volunteers and 50+ businesses partnered up and offered their time, energy, expertise and enthusiasm.
+Gap Filler achieved a project of this scale with a tiny budget and the dedication of only two and a half full-time staff.
+This was possible only because more than 500 volunteers and 50+ businesses partnered up and offered their time, energy, expertise and enthusiasm to the project.
 Around 2600 volunteer hours went into this project!!!
-The Pallet Pavilion was proof that with a shared vision and common goal amazing things are possible!
+The Pallet Pavilion was proof that with a shared vision and common goal amazing things are possible.
 The restrictions of time, budget and resources forced creative solutions, experimentation, and community involvement.
 ‘Business as usual’ was not an option and we think that was a good thing.

 Most of the salvaged and borrowed materials used in the construction were returned and put to future uses after the Pavilion’s deconstruction.
 The pallets were returned to CHEP and put back into circulation.
 The Pavilion’s temporary foundation was made up of floor slabs from the demolition of the nearby Clarendon Hotel.
 The slabs went off to become bridges/ culverts over streams for Canterbury farmers at the end of the project.
 The furnishings were made from CHEP’s plastic crates, and they are were returned and put back into circulation.
 Plants were donated, umbrellas were sold, scrap wood was kept for future use, rebar was put to use for other projects and so on.

-While everyone who came to make this project possible deserves acknowledgment there are a few key figures that deserve a standing ovation and sincere applause for their commitment and contribution.
-Trent Hiles and Coralie Winn from Gap Filler managed the team, materials and how to actually build the thing!
+While everyone who came to make this project possible deserves acknowledgment there are a few key figures that deserve a standing ovation for their contribution.
+Trent Hiles and Coralie Winn from Gap Filler managed the team, sourcing materials and how to actually build the thing.
 This was done alongside Jason Mill (Pivnice and ZNO) who was responsible for the consent process and overseeing the design through construction.
 Andrew Just (F3 Design) also provided support through the design and consent process.
-The pavilion design was lead by the amazingly talented Camia Young along with Sean Belling and Jordon Saunders of Studio Okan.
+The pavilion design was led by the amazingly talented Camia Young along with Sean Belling and Jordon Saunders of Studio Okan.
 They worked in close collaboration with recent landscape architecture graduate Kirsten O’Connor (Outlandish Landscapes), who was mentored by landscape architect Matt Lester (Earthwork).
 The magician on the team was the lighting designer, Kevin Cawley (Lighting Design) who brough the paivlion to life at night.
 Aurecon was integral to the design team from the very early days, sponsoring engineering services from Luis Castillo, Mark Willard, David Elliot and Ros So-Beer (structure) and Paul Martini (fire).
 The lighting engineer was Andrew Johnston (Enlightenz).